Elected Leader Position Application

 - Cannot have served on the Nominating Committee for the past two (2) terms; and if the candidate has served on the Nominating Committee twice before, cannot have served on the Nominating Committee for the past ten (10) terms;

-- Cannot have served on the Nominating Committee as a voting member for more than two (2) terms;
+- Cannot have served on the Nominating Committee as a voting member for more than three (3) terms;

 - Must submit the Summary of Qualifications and Nominating Committee Attestation form prior to being placed on the ballot.